Khalid Masood: from sporty teenager to murderous extremist

 As a boy, Adrian Ajao -- as he was then known -- was a popular pupil who "liked to party" and was a keen soccer player, former high school classmate Stuart Knight, told Britain's Press Association news agency.

-The pair attended Huntleys Secondary School for Boys in the well-heeled town of Tunbridge Wells, Kent, for five years, Knight said, before leaving in 1981.
+The pair attended Huntleys Secondary School for Boys in the well-heeled town of Tunbridge Wells, Kent, for five years, Knight said.
+They left the school -- which has since closed -- in 1981.
+An undated school photo shows Ajao, smiling and with his arms folded, with members of a soccer team.

 "He was a very nice guy, down-to-earth, liked by everyone around him," he told PA.
 "There was nothing unassuming about him, he was a very good sportsman, his mother was a Christian, he was an all-round nice guy."